 Later introduce your cat and dog by having your cat running free and your dog on a leash.
 Keep your dog as calm as possible while on the leash.
 Using a command such as SIT can help.
-During this exercise, the cat should be given a safe position in the room.
+During this exercise, you should give the cat a safe position in the room.
 This allows your cat to get comfortable with your dog and approach it if it wants.
 Understand this may take quite some time and requires patience and rewards for your dog if it behaves well.
 You may need to work hard to keep things calm and be aware that a sudden dash from the cat will induce a chase.
-Praise your dog for calm interactions, make it sit quietly and, if necessary, use food treats to reward it for good behavior.
-Again, associate the presence of the cat with a reward for calm behavior.
+Praise your dog for relaxed interactions, make it sit quietly, and, if necessary, use food treats to reward it for good behavior.
+Again, associate the cat’s presence with a reward for a calm demeanor.

 Leave escape areas

-Keep in mind that it might take time for your pets to completely accept others.
+Keep in mind that it might take time for your pets to accept others completely.
 When they do, you may even see them playing or cuddling each other.
 Then you know all your time and efforts were worth it.

 Let’s talk dogs, or even better, let’s learn about dogs.
 Gain more canine knowledge through Acme Canine’s social media: website, Facebook, YouTube, Instagram